 It doesn’t matter where I’m going; embarkation day always brings the same rush of excitement and trepidation for me.
 Excitement for being back on the water, meeting new people and getting familiar (or re-familiar!) with the ship and the places we’d visit.

 Boarding the S.S.
 Legacy at the Port of Portland was no exception.
-Passengers were asked to check-in in downtown Portland between noon and 3:45pm at a private location directly across from where the ship was docked.
+Passengers were asked to check-in at the downtown Portland location between noon and 3:45pm directly across from where the ship was docked.
 Refreshments were provided for those that arrived early.

 At 5pm, we were escorted for a 10-minute walk across the street, strolling past a fountain of dancing water that gleamed in the late Autumn sunshine until we reached the S.S.
 Legacy.